danainjax/punks-front-end/NOTES.md

         ApiService.createComment()

-[ ]  Need to fetch the punks info from db again after creating a new comment, info not updating unless page refreshes
+[X]  Need to fetch the punks info from db again after creating a new comment, info not updating unless page refreshes
+    Note, it was working, just wasn't clearing out the Punk.all [] and was viewing the incorrect data.
+Solved by clearing innerHTML of the div and then clearing static all before calling Punk.getPunks()

 [X]  3.
 Create a User